Anoromi/kma_parser/README.md

 # Kma parser
-The program parses xslx files for different specialties in the University.
+The program parses xslx files for different specialties in university.
 The program works for both economists and software engineers.

 ## How to run